dawranliou/dawranliou.com/content/14-descriptors-in-python-36.md

 1. To change its value, `obj.a = 'new value'`, or
 1. To delete it, `del obj.a`

-Python is dynamic and flexible to allow users bind behaviors while any of the above expression/statement is invoked.
+Python is dynamic and flexible to allow users intercept the above expression/statement and bind behaviors to them.

 # Why you want to use descriptors